Uberi/University-Notes/PHIL145/PHIL145.md

 # 14/3/14

-;wip: read chapter 8

 Apparently we didn't do much on Wednesday, probably because of the snow.
 This class was a review of last class' notes.

 # 17/3/14

-;wip: the last lecture is on march 31

 Communication
 -------------